wanghao9610/OV-DINO/README.md

 - [x] Release the fine-tuning and evaluation code.
 - [x] Support the local inference demo.
 - [x] Support the web inference demo.
+- [ ] Support OV-DINO in 🤗 transformers.
 - [ ] Release the pre-training code.

 ## :blush: Acknowledge